 Love is complicated and I don’t have a lot of answers, but I do want to take a moment to advocate for mental health professionals.
 I know that for some people, there is still some stigma around therapy.
 Going to therapy doesn’t mean you are a bad or faulty human being, it doesn’t make you mentally ill, the same way taking a private lesson doesn’t make you a bad dancer.
-In fact it will give you functional ways of looking at the world, and coping mechanisms for the feelings you are feeling.
-Seeking help for emotional pain is the opposite of unhealthy, in fact it’s the most healthy thing you can do.
-And it’s the best way to deal in a world where you’re going to run into your ex a few times a month at least, and watch their life move on without you.
-The trick, really, is to accelerate the healing process, not speak or act out of pain, and to treat something difficult with maturity.
+In fact, it will give you functional ways of looking at the world, and coping mechanisms for the feelings you are feeling.
+Seeking help for emotional pain is the opposite of unhealthy, it’s the most healthy thing you can do.
+And it’s the best way to deal with a world where you’re going to run into your ex a few times a month at least, and watch their life move on without you.
+The tricks, really, are to accelerate the healing process instead of speaking or acting out of pain, and to treat something difficult with maturity.

 2) Get distance.
 Whatever that means for you.
 Stop dancing together for a while if you can help it.
 Stop following one another on social media if you can.

 3) Take time to heal.
 The rule I’ve often heard, and had success with is 1/4 the length of the relationship.
-If it’s longer, you might be dealing with a deeper issue, such as problems with rejection or poor self image.
+If it’s longer, you might be dealing with a deeper issue.

 As a bystander to breakups in the scene, try to remain neutral.
 There are two sides to every story.
-I’ve observed all levels of hyperbole, and often the truth of the matter is much less dramatic that the tender-hearted exes would have you believe.
+I’ve observed all levels of hyperbole, and often the truth of the matter is much less dramatic than the tender-hearted exes would have you believe.
 When the anger subsides, you’ll be glad that you didn’t make an enemy for nothing.
-The thing is, it’s easy for anyone to convince themselves they were the wronged one in a relationship, and people like to tell those stories.
-It doesn’t make the other person evil, or wrong.
+The thing is, it’s easy for anyone to convince themselves they were the wronged one in a relationship, and people like to tell those stories, but it doesn’t make the other person evil, or even wrong.